mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 Pelican can accept both [Markdown](/markdown.html) and reStructureText markup files as input.

-Create a new subdirectory under the `content` named `posts`.
+Make a new subdirectory under the `content` named `posts`.
 Change into the `posts` directory.
 Create a new file named `gunship.markdown` with the following content.